 Who charges VAT?

 Any business that has a taxable turnover exceeding £85,000 has a legal obligation to register for VAT with HM Revenue & Customs (HMRC).
-Companies who make less than this figure do not need to charge VAT or register with HMRC.
+Companies that make less than this figure do not need to charge VAT or register with HMRC.

 Once a company is VAT registered, they are issued with a VAT registration certificate and a unique VAT registration number.
 You can check whether a company is VAT registered by using this Gov.uk link.